 What is your partnership with Seattle Center?

-For over 40 years, Northwest Folklife has appreciated long relationship with Seattle Center.
-This year, we’ve renewed a six-year agreement between Seattle Center and Northwest Folklife.
-The agreement ensures both the presentation of the iconic Northwest Folklife Festival in the center of the city and Seattle Center as the home base for the organization through 2018.
-The combination of City support, voluntary donations from festival attendees, other donations and sponsorships obtained by Northwest Folklife, the work of hundreds of volunteers, and thousands of performers performing for free allow the annual Northwest Folklife Festival to be presented to the public free of charge.
+For over 47 years, Northwest Folklife has appreciated the long relationship with Seattle Center.
+This year, we’ve renewed a five-year agreement between Seattle Center and Northwest Folklife.
+The agreement ensures both the presentation of the iconic Northwest Folklife Festival in the center of the city and Seattle Center as the home base for the organization through 2023.
+The combination of City support, voluntary donations from festival attendees, other donations and sponsorships obtained by Northwest Folklife, the work of hundreds of volunteers, and thousands of performers performing for free allow the annual Northwest Folklife Festival to be presented to the public without financial barrier.

 Why don’t you charge an entry fee?
 How do you raise money for the Northwest Folklife Festival?

 It is the mission of Northwest Folklife to create opportunities for ALL to experience and celebrate the thriving traditions of folk arts in our community.
 We believe strongly that arts and culture should be accessible to everyone – not just those who can afford the price of a ticket.

 Each year, Northwest Folklife depends on donations from generous individuals, foundations, government and corporate partners in order to offset operating expenses and rising costs of producing the Festival and our year-round cultural programs.
 For the past several years, it was estimated that only 17% of all Festival attendees made a financial contribution.
 This was not enough to produce and sustain an event of this caliber.
 In 2017, following a call for action and tremendous community response, we saw a significant increase in Festival donations.

 In 2019, we ask Festival attendees for a modest daily donation of $10 per person or $20 per family, and we are grateful for contributions of any size.
 Folklife is here for you, but it is also made possible BY YOU.
 Show your love for Folklife today to help us keep the magic going.